manulya/nextjs-refine-test-app/README.md

 You will write a small application that lets your users view candidates for their projects or other needs.
 Actually, we don't care about it in our app.

+You can find the test data in `public/data.json`.

 ## Tasks

 ### Required